Swiftrail84/Tabbed-Stack-Card/README.md

 ---

-## Screenshots
+## Overview

-### Dashboard Overview
+### Dashboard

 <img src="screenshots/DashboardOverview.png" alt="Dashboard Overview" width="600">

 A realistic Home Assistant dashboard showing:

-- 5–7 tabs
+- Freely configurable number of tabs
 - several different card types
-- one selected tab
-- multiple activity indicators
+- activity indicators
-- dark mode

-This should become the project's hero image.

 ---

 ### Visual Editor

+Tabbed Stack Card has been designed around its visual editor: nearly every aspect of the card can be configured directly inside Home Assistant, in a workflow that is intuitive, responsive and familiar to Home Assistant users

 <img src="screenshots/VisualEditor.png" alt="Visual Editor" width="600">